 If you would like to help in a practical way, here are some options:

-1. Be prepared to speak to homeless people that you come across - see below
+1. Be prepared to speak to homeless people that you come across - see section below

 2. Volunteer at a local day centre or night shelter - we work in partnership with many other organisations and can probably recommend one close to you.
 For more information on how you can volunteer locally please email [email protected]

 3. Become a supporter or fundraiser to support our work that help house many people both before and after they have to survive on the streets - please contact us

 5. Do a work experience or student placement at our office when it reopens after lockdown - please contact us for more details.

 How to talk to someone on the street